Generation of massively entangled bright states of light during harmonic generation in resonant media: Introduction

 Here we introduce a completely different avenue.
 We start with a standard laser pulse in a coherent state, and a quantum material system in a simple, uncorrelated ground state.
 To generate harmonics in a non-trivial quantum state, we rely only on the excitation of the material system by the generated harmonic light, a process often ignored in the description of high harmonic generation.
 Unsurprisingly, once such excitations are included, the light-matter state becomes entangled.
 This entanglement is central to what follows.

-First, perhaps unexpectedly, all the components in the nonlinear optical response correlated to the new excited state of the material system become entangled with each other.
+First, perhaps unexpectedly, all harmonics correlated to the new excited state of the material system become entangled with each other.
 Second, and most importantly, control over the excitations of the material system gives access to flexible control over the generated entangled states of light across multiple octaves.
 Third, such control over excitations in the material system needs to be neither complicated nor sophisticated: it can make use of the ubiquitous Stark shifts induced by the classical laser field, and be as straightforward as modulating the intensity envelope of the driving classical field.

-Our analysis shows that generation of non-trivial quantum states of harmonics is not an exception: it should occur whenever the material system undergoes non-adiabatic transitions between its laser-dressed states.
-It does not need to rely on pre-exciting strongly correlated material states \cite{pizzi23} or on using non-classical incident light \cite{Spasibko2017,even2023photon,Kaminer2023}.
-As for conditioning the observations on a particular material response \cite{tsatrafyllis17,lewenstein2021generation,tzallas23}, this can also be effectively removed by shaping the transverse modes of the generated harmonics as discussed below.
+Our analysis shows that generation of non-trivial quantum states of harmonics does not have to be an exception: it can occur whenever the material system undergoes non-adiabatic transitions between its laser-dressed states.
+Thus, one does not need to rely on pre-exciting strongly correlated material states \cite{pizzi23} or on using non-classical incident light \cite{Spasibko2017,even2023photon,Kaminer2023,rasputnyi2024high}.
+In fact, our results offer one possible interpretation of the extraordinary experimental findings of \cite{theidel2024evidence}.

+Moreover, our analysis also suggests that post-selection of the generated light \cite{tsatrafyllis17,lewenstein2021generation,tzallas23}, can be significantly helped by shaping the transverse modes of the generated harmonics, as discussed below.

+The focus on a strong feedback of the generated light onto the material system, and on the quantum features of light induced by such a feedback, is the key difference of our approach from others.
+In this context, the weakness of quantum features found in \cite{gorlach20} is associated with the lack of such a feedback.

 We begin our analysis by first identifying the conditions that preclude generation of nontrivial quantum states of multiple harmonics.
 This helps us identify the key conditions for generating highly non-classical states of harmonics, starting with a purely classical incident light and a simple material system residing in an uncorrelated ground state.
 We then discuss one route to implementing these conditions, which to a theorist's eye appears relatively straightforward.